Welcome to Bradley County Medical Center

-The front door of the hospital on Bradley Street remains closed to foot traffic and the hospital door on Jolley Street next to the ER Waiting Room is also closed to foot traffic.
+The front door of the hospital on Bradley Street remains closed to the public.

 The No Patient Left Alone Act was recently signed into law in Arkansas.
 This act states that a patient be allowed one support person who is permitted to be physically present on a daily basis at reasonable times throughout his or her hospitalization.
-Therefore, each patient may have one support person with them during normal visiting hours.
 In accordance with this new law, BCMC will allow one support person per patient during normal visiting hours.